-The United States is leading the global fight against COVID-19 to end the pandemic, stem and recover from the widespread secondary effects, take steps to mitigate future pandemic threats, and build back better the U.S. and global economy.
-USAID works in more than 120 countries and has provided over \$9.3 billion in FY 2021 and COVID-19 supplemental funding toward the fight against COVID-19, including efforts to address the social and economic effects of the pandemic.
-USAID works with partner governments and civil society to deliver vaccines and enable vaccine distribution, protect and train health workers, disseminate key public health information, deliver emergency food and critical humanitarian services and supplies, support continuity of basic services and social and economic support, and sustain education for millions of students.
+The United States is leading the global fight against COVID-19 to beat the pandemic, stem and recover from the pandemic's widespread secondary effects, take steps to mitigate future pandemic threats, and build back better the U.S. and global economy.

+The U.S Agency for International Development (USAID) works in more than 120 countries and has provided more than \$9.6 billion1 to date in COVID-19 supplemental funding toward the fight against COVID-19, including efforts to address the social and economic effects of the pandemic.
+USAID works with partner governments and civil society to deliver and distribute vaccines, protect and train health workers, disseminate key public health information, deliver emergency food and critical humanitarian services and supplies, provide support in risk communication and community engagement, support infection, prevention, and control, strengthen continuity of basic services and social and economic support, and sustain education for millions of students.